microlinkhq/server-proxy/README.md

 The list of allowed domains authorized to consume your Microlink API credentials.

-Note domains should be provided in the [URL.origin](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin) format.
+Note domains should be provided in the [URL.origin](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin) format (e.g., `'https://example.com'`).

 ### API_KEY